 On the 20% best days, during the first progress period (2005-2009), visibility remained the same at Denali Headquarters and decreased at the three other sites.
 During the 2009-2013 averaging period, visibility decreased at Denali by 0.1 deciview and improved at the other sites compared to the first averaging period.
 Nonetheless, visibility at Trapper Creek, Tuxedni, and Simeonoff remained above the baseline values.
-For unknown reasons, 2009 was an especially bad year for visibility at all four Class I area IMPROVE sites in Alaska.
-The spike was particularly evident in measurements at the Denali Headquarters site.
-It is expected that future 5-year averages, without 2009, will show an improvement in visibility at all monitoring sites.
+A contributing factor to results from Denali and Trapper Creek during the 2009-2013 reporting period were wildfires which burnt nearly three million acres in 2009.
 Analysis of the first progress period, 2005-2009, in the WRAP Report indicates that none of the deciview increases on the 20% worst days are statistically significant.
-The visibility improvement during that same period at Tuxedni was deemed statically significant.3
+The visibility improvement during that same period at Tuxedni was deemed statistically significant.